Yum, I finally found the perfect filling ratio for these chocolate truffles. And I’m so chuffed about it!

-Now that I found the good amount of ingredients I can start thinking about other versions by adding for example orange zest, liquor, dried nuts, shaved coconut, lime… So many ideas for the future!
+Now that I found the good amount of ingredients I can start thinking about other versions.
+This one here contains coffee flavor.
+I like the combination of coffee and chocolate.
+I might try to add other flavors to the filling like for example orange zest, orange liquor, dried nuts, shaved coconut, lime… What extra flavor do you like with chocolate?

 Coffee Chocolate Truffle Recipe